Hyundai i10 review

 The Hyundai’s grown-up appeal continues inside, where you’ll find a smartly designed dash, top-notch materials and excellent build quality.

 For instance, there’s a choice of bright blue, orange beige or red metallic look finishes for the dash, gearlever surround and seat trim.
 And while these bold colour choices won’t be to all tastes, there’s no denying they add character to the cabin.
 A USB connection, trip computer and electric front windows feature on all i10 models, plus SE adds air-con, electric rear windows and electrically adjustable, heated door mirrors.
 Bluetooth is a £175 option, but we’d expect this to be standard on a car that’s clearly aimed at younger drivers.

 All versions get a height-adjustable steering wheel, while SE models and above benefit from the same function for the driver’s seat.
 Combined with the high-mounted gearlever, this makes it easy to find a comfortable driving position.

-The MkII is far more refined than before, thanks to its smooth, unobtrusive three-cylinder engine, minimal wind noise and well insulated suspension.
-In fact, on the motorway you could be tricked into thinking you’re in a much larger car.
+The MkII i10 is far more refined than before, thanks to its smooth and unobtrusive three-cylinder engine, minimal wind noise and well insulated suspension.
+In fact, on the motorway you could be tricked into thinking you’re in a car from the class above.

-Like the Skoda, the Hyundai is hobbled by a low-speed ride that causes it to thump into potholes, yet it hasn’t lost its appeal in town, where the combination of a high-set driving position, excellent visibility and light controls makes driving and parking a breeze.
+Like the Skoda, the Hyundai has a slightly firm low-speed ride, yet it hasn’t lost its appeal in town, where the combination of a high-set driving position, excellent visibility and light controls makes driving and parking a breeze.
 Plus, you can specify £195 rear parking sensors for extra peace of mind.

-The trade-off for this stiff set-up is agile handling.
+Once up to speed the ride is smooth, and is balanced out by agile handling.
 The electrically assisted steering doesn’t feel as naturally weighted as the Skoda Citigo’s, but it’s direct and accurate, plus there’s much more grip than in the Fiat Panda.
 As a result the Hyundai 10 feels composed and capable through a series of corners.